mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip-2026.md

 * 1 oz corn chips (e.g. Fritos)
 * 0.2 oz taco seasoning
 * Salt/pepper/red pepper flakes to taste
-* 0.5 oz olive oil (if desired for extra calories)

 Boil 10-12 oz of water on stove.
 Add beans, rice, and seasoning.
 Simmer for 60 seconds.
 Dice cheese and stir in.
 Add fritos and any additional ingredients or spices.